 When is the due date for CPF Contributions, and what happens if I miss the deadline?

 The due date for CPF contributions from employer is on the last day of the calendar month.
 There is a grace period for employers until the 14th of the following month (or the next working day if the 14th falls on a Saturday, Sunday or Public Holiday).

 After that, late payment interest would be charged at 1.5% per month commencing from the first day after the due date.
 Enforcement action may be taken against employers who fail to pay by the 14th of the following month (or the next working day if the 14th falls on a Saturday, Sunday or Public Holiday).
 Save money by paying on time and being compliant!

 XYZ Pte Ltd made a CPF contribution of $3,000 for the month of October on 20 November 2014.
 This payment is late by 19 days.
 Therefore, the amount of late payment interest will be:

 = $3,000 x 1.5% x 19/30 (stop at the 4th decimal)*

 *Number of days the payment is late/number of days in the month.

 After incorporating your company in Singapore, you might decide to hire employees.
-As a new employer, you would first need to register with the CPF Board.
+As a new employer, you would first need to register with the Singapore Central Provident Fund Board.

 These are the steps that you should take to credit your staff’s CPF contributions: